Best Cheap Health Insurance in Alaska (2026)

 Short-term health insurance plans in Alaska

-At the start of 2025, the incoming Presidential administration rolled back a rule that would limit the length of a short-term medical insurance policy to three months.
+At the start of 2025, the current administration rolled back a rule that would limit the length of a short-term medical insurance policy to three months.
 Although there isn't a timeline for when this change will happen, you may be able to find short-term health plans in Alaska that last for up to 364 days sometime in the coming year.

 Pros of short-term health insurance plans in Alaska